Canadian School Library Association’s Treasure Mountain 8 Research Symposium

 Fascinating conversations and an opportunity to network without a schedule or talking points.
 These ‘extracurricular’ evening events are often the most informative!

 The conference had a couple of extracurricular events where I often hear the most enlightening things.
-A delegation from the South Pacific was attending this event with the thinking they they are facing many of the same challenges that the Caribbean states are.
+A delegation from the South Pacific was attending this event under the idea that they they are facing many of the same challenges that the Caribbean states are.
 Tim from the Cook Islands and I had many great talks about the sudden change they are going through.
 About two weeks before the conference Elon flipped a switch and suddenly everyone on the islands could afford high speed internet for the first time through Starlink.
 The rest of us have been in the digital pot as the heat has been slowly turned up over the past two decades and don’t realize it’s boiling.
 Can you imagine going from 90’s dial up to 2024’s AI/social media/fake-news cyber-nightmare in one week?
 Tim’s managing the IT there.
 Someone should be writing a book about this time travelling digital experiment.

 The fortress in colonial Santo Domingo at sunset.
 The DR’s relationship with its past, like Canada’s, is complicated and unfinished.

-The trip included a projection onto the fortress of the DR’s history.
+The tour included a projection onto the fortress of the DR’s history.
 It reminded me of the projection show they were doing on the Houses of Parliament in Ottawa a few years ago and raised some interesting questions about how digital is insinuating itself into island life.

 The seemingly incongruous VR experience at the fortress was complimented by animated digital projections throughout, to the point where it was easy to forget you were in a centuries old fortress, which is the point of being there, isn’t it?
 A few times in the conference the corrosive effect of AI on regional culture was noted (AI’s fixation on large datasets tends to stamp out anything but the biggest producers of data).
 I suspect digitization (itself a byproduct of globalization) has a generally corrosive effect on people’s ability to be where they are.
 We spend an awful lot of our time taking photos to share online instead of being where we are (like the ones in this post? -ed).